 Learning about indefinite pronouns is an important part of mastering the English language and English grammar, but many students become confused about what indefinite pronouns actually are.
 Many teachers like to explain indefinite pronouns by reminding them of the following phrase: “Is anybody home?”
 In this example, we aren’t asking about whether Sally, Hank, or Andrew are home – we are not interested in knowing if a definite person is at home – just whether any humans are on the premises.
 Keep reading to learn about the indefinite pronoun and to understand more about how these pronouns work.

-The plural indefinite pronouns are: several, many, others, few, both.
-Here are a few examples of these plural indefinite pronouns in action: notice how they are put together with a verb that is third-person plural.
+Here are a few examples of these plural indefinite pronouns in action.
+Notice how they are put together with a verb that is third-person plural:

-When using an indefinite pronoun, make sure that you match it up with the right pronoun later in the sentence.
+Make sure that you match an indefinite pronoun with the right pronoun later in the sentence.
 If an indefinite pronoun is third-person singular, then by all means it belongs with other third-person singular pronouns.
 Look at the examples below:

 Notice that the second one clearly is correct, because “his” is singular, just like “each.”
 But, what do you do when you are talking about people, and the genders are mixed?
 You might realize that it is inappropriate to use “it” as a pronoun to talk about a human, and “their” is plural.
 What do you do?
 Look at the examples below:

 Although it takes a little more effort to say, the second sentence is correct, because each of the pronouns in the latter part of the sentence are singular, and therefore match the indefinite pronoun.

 Indefinite pronouns can be used when the meaning is conditional.
 Look at the following examples and see if this concept makes sense to you.
 In each example, the first sentence uses an indefinite pronoun in a question format, and the second sentence uses an indefinite pronoun in a conditional clause.